The crazy last days of Rudy Giuliani and Steve Bannon

 Rudy Giuliani, Steve Bannon, and the entire Trumpland dirty-tricks squad seem desperate.
-With days remaining until Election Day, they are running out of a time to orchestrate an October Surprise to help their dear leader win reelection.
+With days remaining until Election Day, they are running out of a time to orchestrate an October surprise to help their dear leader win reelection.
 In recent days, their Fox-enabled efforts have demonstrated how far they are willing to go with their skullduggery.
 Yet the world may be witnessing the death throes of Trump’s most extreme enablers, protectors, and schemers—and it is ugly.

 Last year, Giuliani managed to help get Trump impeached through his efforts to dig up bogus stories about Biden and his son Hunter in Ukraine.
 But that epic failure barely slowed Giuliani.
 He remained hell-bent on tarring Biden with a Ukraine scandal, and went so far as to collaborate with Andrii Derkach, a pro-Russian Ukrainian legislator who the Treasury Department in September described as “an active Russian agent for over a decade.”
 Pause for a moment to ponder this: The president’s personal lawyer was working with a Russian agent (who the US government accused of cooking up anti-Biden disinformation) to attack the president’s political opponent.
-Even in the bizzaro Trump world, this should have been widely seen as scandalous.
+Even in the bizarro Trump world, this should have been widely seen as scandalous.

 But it was just Rudy being Rudy.
 And Fox News and OAN gave him plenty of airtime to peddle what may well have been Russian disinformation.
 Giuliani, who has pocketed large fees in recent years as a roving international security consultant, ignored the obvious signs that he had become a useful idiot for Vladimir Putin’s newest pro-Trump attack on a US election.
 US intelligence agencies even reportedly warned the White House last year that Giuliani was the target of an influence operation by Russian intelligence.
 He didn’t give a damn.
 Neither did Trump.